Insurers are now faced with the challenge of increased competition due to the rise of technology

-When asked if there was enough investment in insurtech, Brockman says “probably not-the insurers still do not want to take much risk hence there is a problem with series A stage investment.”
+When asked if there was enough investment in insurtech, he added, “probably not-the insurers still do not want to take much risk hence there is a problem with Series A stage investment.”

 He stressed that this is a “crucial period” for new startups.